mochang2/info-sec/info-sec-project/01-common-setup/README.md

 USER and PASSWORD are username and password of your MySQL.
 </br>
 </br>
-From the terminal, navigate to the directory where manage.py is located, and enter:
+From the terminal, navigate to the directory where manage.py is located(when you tried to use commands including manage.py, you should type the commands here), and enter:

     py manage.py makemigrations